 Board of Directors

-Don’s career has spanned leading roles as a media and communications executive for important business, government and non-profit organizations.
-He has had extensive strategic, creative and operating experience in corporate and media roles and at the highest levels of the U.S. Government and politics.
+Don’s career has spanned management roles as a media and communications executive for a wide range of business, government and non-profit organizations.
+He has had extensive strategic, creative and operational experience in corporate and media roles as well as in the U.S. Government and politics.

-From 1998 to 2007, Don was a top executive at global media company Discovery Communications.
-As Senior Executive Vice President for Strategy and Development and an executive committee member, he was a deputy to the Worldwide CEO, leading new ventures and acquisitions, marketing, corporate communications, research, public policy, and digital media strategy and operations.
+From 1998 to 2007, Don was on the executive leadership team at media company Discovery Communications.
+As Senior Executive Vice President for Strategy and Development and an executive committee member, Don was a principal deputy to the CEO, leading new ventures and acquisitions; corporate communications, research and public policy, and digital media strategy and operations.
 He drove significant growth in Discovery’s online offerings, including acquisitions and integration of digital businesses, including the assets that became Discovery Education, and the launch of the company’s first mobile video services.
-He helped found and oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
-As a producer, he supervised Discovery’s public affairs content, including the 2004 Emmy Award-winning series Decisions That Shook the World, the feature-length documentary With All Deliberate Speed about the Brown vs. Board Education decision, and a documentary series with Thomas Friedman of The New York Times.
-Don led Discovery’s partnership with the American Film Institute to create America’s largest documentary festival Silverdocs.
+From 2002 – 06, he oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
+Among his roles, he also led Discovery’s public affairs productions, including the 2004 Emmy Award-winning series Decisions That Shook the World, the feature-length documentary With All Deliberate Speed about the Brown vs. Board Education decision, and a documentary series with Thomas Friedman of The New York Times.
+He managed Discovery’s partnership with the American Film Institute to create the annual documentary festival Silverdocs (now AFIDocs).

-From 1994-98, Don served President Bill Clinton as a senior White House adviser.
-As Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research.
-Don played key roles in the Clinton Presidency, including the historic 1996 re-election campaign, drove integrated communications strategies across domestic and foreign policy, and developed many major Presidential speeches and policy initiatives.
+From 1994-98, Don was a senior adviser to President Bill Clinton, as Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research.
+Don played key roles in the Clinton Presidency, including the historic 1996 re-election, helping drive integrated communications strategy across domestic and foreign policy, and developing major Presidential speeches and policy initiatives.
 The speeches he played a role in included the State of the Union Addresses from 1995 – 2000, the Second Inaugural Address, the 1996 Democratic Convention Nomination Acceptance Speech and the 1994 50th Anniversary Commemoration of the Normandy Invasion.

-From 1985-93, Don was a journalist.
-For seven years, at U.S. News & World Report, he covered politics and the White House and, later, as an assistant managing editor, oversaw national and international coverage.
-He also worked at The American Lawyer, has written for publications including The New York Times and POLITICO and was a CBS News on-air analyst in 1998-99.
-For 15 years starting in 2000, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.
+From 1985-94, Don was a journalist.
+For seven years, at U.S. News & World Report, he first covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
+He also worked at The American Lawyer, has written for publications including The New York Times and was a CBS News on-air analyst.
+From 2000 – 15, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.

 Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science and a J.D. from The University of Virginia School of Law.
 He and his wife, Nancy Bard, have two sons and live in Washington, D.C.

-In addition to chairing the PBS Board, Don serves as Chair of the PBS Executive Committee and serves in an ex officio capacity on the National Policy Advisory, Nominating and Corporate Governance, Finance, and Diversity Advisory committees.
-He also serves on the PBS Foundation Board and PBS Foundation Endowment Fund Committee.
+In addition to chairing the PBS Board, Don serves as Chair of the PBS Executive Committee and serves on the Finance, Nominating and Corporate Governance, National Policy Advisory, and Diversity Advisory committees.
+He also serves on the PBS Foundation Board and as a member of its Endowment Fund Committee.